ColinBD/LED_climbing_wall/README.md

 - climb.py is used to generate a workout by picking routes at random from the database.
 - addRoutes.py lets you create routes and stores them into the database
 - addSymetricalRoutes.py is for people who have a symetrical 'systems board' climbing wall.
 For each route created, a secondary symetrical route is generated and stored into the database.
+- remove

 As of 2023 these scripts no longer work.
 They will soon be replaced by the following scripts:
-- led_test.py
+- led_test.py - cycles through red, green, blue for each pixel so you can check they are all working properly
 - set_route.py - lets you turn pixels on/off, set their color, add a climbing grade and save the route to a database.
-- circuit.py - you choose a grade range, the number of climbs you want to do, whether you want to do symetrical versions, and then the routes will be presented with a key press moving to the next route.
+- circuit.py - you choose a grade range, the number of climbs you want to do, whether you want to do symetrical versions, and then the routes will be presented.
+A route is presented via the LEDs and the grade is output to the console along with the progress through the set, and the date of setting, and whether it has been completed (e.g. 12 of 20, grade V3, set on 1/1/23, completed = true).
+The user is invited to press 'e' to edit the route (change the grade), 'f' to mark as failed on the route and load next, or 'space bar' to mark as success and load next.
+- remove_routes.py - you enter an LED and all routes using that hold will be removed from the database.
+This is useful if you are resetting the board.
+- edit_routes.py - you enter an LED and all routes using that LED will be presented sequencially, along with their grade, and date of setting.
+I.e. console output will look like (1 of 32, grade V1, set 1/1/23, completed = true).
+As with circuit.py, you then get the chance to edit the route (keypress 'e') to change the grade.
+- projects.py - present routes that are marked as 'completed = false'.
+As with circuit.py, you then get the chance to edit the route (keypress 'e') to change the grade, and to mark as 'f' failed or 'space bar' succesfully completed and advance to next route.

 ## Demonstration